As a regular promoter of Haidt’s work, I have an opportunity and responsibility to speak out

 Haidt is ready to bring it all home!
 Here’s what I think a reasonable person would predict Haidt would say next:

 And when mistakes are spotted, as this hyper-fragile writer claims, learning to think well precisely means “assimilating” to a new way of thinking.
-For example, you might come into college as a global warming skeptic (because of political influences, probably).
+For example, you might come into college as a global warming skeptic, probably because of political influences.
 But then your biased and politicized opinions will be challenged if you take a course on climate science, where you’ll learn that lots of smart and honest and hard working people have done a ton of work on this.
-Way more than you have, with your random assortment of ‘counter-evidence’ that they can easily address within their framework.
+You’ll find that they have way more good evidence than you have, with your random assortment of ‘counter-evidence’ that they can easily address within their framework.
 You’ll also learn that many of the claims of climate skeptics are wildly misleading.
 Your opinion will be challenged.
 If you’re getting good at removing the planks from your eye (one of the main things science instruction teaches), then you’ll almost certainly come to see your mistakes.

 And I think that if you’re like me, you’d expect Haidt to point out that the bizarre thing in this quote is that it somehow takes this sort of discursive pursuit of truth, this mistake-checking, and this “assimilation” to a truer view as “non-thinking.”
 This, Haidt might intone wisely, is precisely the result of fragility: students get confused about the process of learning through critical self-examination and mistake-correction, and somehow even come to see this process as “non-thinking.”

 And if you’re me, you’ll be so deeply saddened and so deeply disappointed to see that Haidt, instead, goes on to foster precisely the sort of fragility he seems to be in such a moral panic about.
-Instead of helping students like this learn anti-fragility (which he is in such a good position to do, as a person who is identifying with them!), he actively encourages this fragility by going on the attack against the University community that is challenging the fragility of the student by having the temerity to inform him that yes, of course his opinions can be wrong and can include mistakes that require correction.
+Instead of helping students like this learn anti-fragility (which he is in such a good position to do, as a person who is identifying with them!), he actively encourages this fragility by going on the attack against the university community.
+How dare they challenge the fragility of the student by having the temerity to inform him that yes, of course his opinions can be wrong.
+Are we to think that mistakes give us an opportunity to be corrected?
+At a UNIVERSITY of all places?
+No. Universities are here to coddle you and tell you that the unexamined politicized lies you grew up with are just as valid as the opinions of historians and climate scientists.
+(That’s what they do.
+They just sit around opining.)

 I’m flabbergasted as I watch Haidt go on.
 It is such a mind-blowing spectacle that it seems to me to be a violation of the laws of nature.
 It’s like watching a fig tree sprout thorns.
 This is Jonathan Haidt?
 The guy who taught me so much in The Righteous Mind?
 What is happening?
 My brain must be falling out.